 What the doctor does:

 In addition to the presence of warning signs, an important feature is whether the ear examination is normal.
-Middle and external ear disorders cause abnormalities, which, when combined with the person's symptoms and other medical history, usually suggest a cause (see see Some Causes and Features of Earache).
+Middle and external ear disorders cause abnormalities, which, when combined with the person's symptoms and other medical history, usually suggest a cause (see Table 1: Some Causes and Features of Earache).

 People with a normal ear examination may have a visible cause, such as tonsillitis, for their ear pain.
 If no abnormalities are found during the ear examination but the person has chronic pain, doctors suspect the ear pain might be due to a TMJ disorder.
 However, people should have a thorough head and neck examination (including fiberoptic examination) to rule out cancer or a tumor in the nasal passages and upper throat (nasopharynx).